Why is your newborn crying inconsolably?

 What are the reasons for the baby crying

-Some people naturally have less tolerance to hear the baby crying, so if you are one of them you have to make sure you are composed enough to help a crying baby.
+Some people naturally have less tolerance for hearing the baby crying, so if you are one of them, you have to put yourself together to help a crying baby.

 1. Baby is Hungry